First post, by Joseph_Joestar

 - Any problematic games which use HMIDET.DRV, HMIDRV.DRV, HMIDET.386 or HMIDRV.386 (e.g. Descent)

 Back in the day, I remember dismissing most clone cards and arguing with my friends that a genuine SB16 was the only way to go.
 I'm very glad to be proven wrong.
-The SBPro mode of this OPTi card is perfect for early DOS era games (pre 1994) when Creative's SBPro was king.
-For later games (1994 and up), WSS would probably be the preferred option for getting proper 16-bit sound, whenever it is supported.
-The FM synthesis on this card sounds great, and the drivers come with a nice GUI which makes it easy to configure the card in seconds.
+The SBPro mode of this OPTi card is great for DOS games from the early 90s, when Creative's SBPro was king.
+For later games, WSS is the preferred option as you can get 16-bit sound, when it is supported.
+The FM synthesis on this card sounds great, and the drivers come with a nice GUI which makes it easy to configure everything in seconds.
 Overall, I'd say the OPTi 82C930 is a pretty solid, cheap solution for DOS retro gaming with some interesting extra features that make it stand out in a good way.